alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

       - tdd-ts-docker-starter
 ```

-The _docker-compose.yml_ file's purpose is to run the development server alongside a testing server in watch mode.
+The _docker-compose.yml_ file's purpose in this project is to run the development server alongside a testing server in watch mode.
 This way, I'm alerted of breaking changes instantaneously.

 The full documentation for the YAML file's syntax is available <a href="https://docs.docker.com/compose/compose-file/" target="_blank">here</a>, but a few call-outs are: